Transitions Abroad Home.

 You can get to South Tyrol by train from several cities in Italy and the neighboring countries, such as Munich, Innsbruck, Zurich, Venice, Verona, and Milan.

-South Tyrol offers a convenient transportation pass that lets you travel on local buses, railways, and cable cars for either three days or seven days.
+South Tyrol offers a convenient transportation pass that lets you travel on local buses, railways, and cable cars for three or seven days.

 Related Topics